List of Back to the Future (franchise) characters: Spike, Data and Whitey

 Leslie "Spike" O'Malley (portrayed by Darlene Vogel), Rafe "Data" Unger (portrayed by Ricky Dean Logan), and Chester "Whitey" Noguera (portrayed by Jason Scott Lee) are high school kids who make up Griff Tannen's gang in 2015.

 Red the Bum

-Red (played by George Buck Flower) is a homeless street-bum who resides in downtown Hill Valley in 1985, and in the first film is known to spend the night listening to the radio while lying on a bus stop bench with an advertisement for California raisins on it; in Part II, he can also be seen working on his car outside of Biff's Pleasure Palace.
+Red (played by George Buck Flower) is a homeless street-bum who resides in downtown Hill Valley in 1985, and in the first film is known to spend the night listening to Eric Clapton's "Heaven is One Step Away" on the radio while lying on a bus stop bench with an advertisement for California raisins on it; in Part II, he can also be seen working on his car outside of Biff's Pleasure Palace.
 Some fans have speculated he is former mayor Red Thomas (played by Hal Gausman) from the 1950s.
 However, Bob Gale stated on a DVD commentary track that the name of the bum was merely ad-libbed by Michael J. Fox, and the name stuck.
 Also, the 1955 re-election poster of Red Thomas shows him to be nearly bald and in his early 60s, considerably older than the late-40s bushy-haired drunk is in 1985.